R1-AK/LA-Wildfires/README.md

 - Ensure adequate cloud-free imagery is available for the analysis period.
 - Adjust the zoom level (`Map.centerObject`) and parameters as needed for your specific requirements.

-## License
-This script is available under the MIT License.
-Feel free to use and adapt it for your needs.